danieldiamond/gitlab-analytics/transform/snowflake-dbt/macros/README.md

 - snowplow_combined/30_day/*.sql

 ## SCD Type 2
-This macro inserts SQL statements that turn an inputted CTE into a [type 2 slowly changing dimension model](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row).
+This macro inserts SQL statements that turn the inputted CTE into a [type 2 slowly changing dimension model](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row).

 From [Orcale](https://www.oracle.com/webfolder/technetwork/tutorials/obe/db/10g/r2/owb/owb10gr2_gs/owb/lesson3/slowlychangingdimensions.htm): "A Type 2 SCD retains the full history of values.
 When the value of a chosen attribute changes, the current record is closed.
 A new record is created with the changed data values and this new record becomes the current record.
 Each record contains the effective time and expiration time to identify the time period between which the record was active."

 In particular, this macro adds 3 columns: `valid_from`, `valid_to`, and `is_currently_valid`.
 `valid_from` will never be null, while `valid_to` can be NULL for one row per ID (`is_currently_active` will be TRUE in that case).
 It is possible for an ID to have 0 currently active rows (referred to as a "Hard Delete" on the source db.)

+This macro was built to be used in conjunction with the `distinct_source` macro.

 Used in:
 - gitlab_dotcom_gitlab_subscriptions.sql